Country selection

 - Any doctor, dental surgeon, midwife, or health agent with prescribing responsibility who has observed an AE likely to be due to a health product, whether or not the responsible party is the prescriber, must report it immediately to the CNRP

-- Any pharmacist who becomes aware of an undesirable effect likely to be due to a health product that has been delivered must declare it immediately to the Pharmacovigilance Committee of the district the pharmacist belongs to
+- Any pharmacist who becomes aware of an undesirable effect likely to be due to a health product that has been delivered must declare it immediately to the Pharmacovigilance Committee of the district to which the pharmacist belongs

 - Any member of a healthcare profession having made the same observation must also inform the nearest Pharmacovigilance Committee